NayyarUnda/Pythonclass/Newyork Taxi Trip Analysis-Final Project/Readme .md

 ![alt tag]( https://github.com/NayyarUnda/Pythonclass/blob/master/Newyork%20Taxi%20Trip%20Analysis-Final%20Project/output%20graphs/Analysis_2.jpeg)

+Insights –
+1. Trends for Monday, Tuesday, Wednesday, and Thursday are very similar.
+2. Saturday and Sunday have similar trend.
-Insights – As we can the common trend for all the days is the trips decrease from 12 am to morning 5 pm and then increase from morning 6 am to 11 pm.
-As expected trips maximum trips are taken on Friday evening and Saturday evening.
+3. We can see a common trend for all the days, the number of trips decrease from 12 am to morning 5 pm and then increase from morning 6 am to 11 pm.
+4. As expected we see maximum trip activity on Friday.
+5. On Friday, Saturday and Sunday, we see higher activity after midnight.

 ## Analysis 3